Filroden/visage/README.md

 **Visage** allows players and GMs to instantly switch a token's appearance, disposition, and Dynamic Token Ring configuration on the fly.

 Owners can configure and **store multiple alternate forms** (Visages) for any Actor — which are saved persistently and available to all its linked tokens across all scenes.
-Using a custom, grid-based **Token HUD Selector**, you can switch the token's image and name, adjust its visual scale (e.g., 150% for enlarge), flip its orientation, apply a disposition ('Friendly', 'Neutral', 'Hostile', or 'Secret' state) and completely reconfigure its Dynamic Token Ring settings (colours, effects, subject texture).
+Using a custom, grid-based **Token HUD Selector**, you can switch the token's image and name, adjust its visual scale (e.g., 150% for enlarge), flip its orientation, apply a disposition ('Friendly', 'Neutral', 'Hostile', or 'Secret' state) and completely reconfigure its Dynamic Token Ring settings (colours, effects, subject texture). **[New in v1.5.0]** You can also change a token's actual dimensions (width and height).

 The module supports: